richard-porter/frozen-kernel/README.md

 ## Recommended Diagrams

-## Recommended Diagrams

 These diagrams visualize the core concepts across the **Frozen Kernel** ecosystem.
-They are written in **Mermaid** (native GitHub Markdown support) so they render automatically.
+They are written in **Mermaid** so they render automatically.

 ### 1. Frozen Kernel Safety State Machine
 ```mermaid